Board

 • Degree in Marketing Communication.

-I am a mother of two small children, one currently getting a child care subsidy, the other at school.
-I enjoy being outside and spending time with my family and friends.
-I joined the BAIS team to use my skill in something new.
+I am a mother of two children, and I enjoy being outside and spending time with my family and friends.
+I joined the BAIS team several years ago and have enjoyed doing something that is beneficial to our community.
 It has been a real learning curve seeing how much people need help to manage the WINZ system.
 Seeing the BAIS team in action makes me appreciate that a service like this is available to anyone, these ladies are so skilled and knowledgeable.
 It is a wonderful team to be a part of.

 Veronica Kennedy